-Important: Due to the territorial behavior and extremely aggressive nature of wasps and hornets, as well as the risk of severe allergic reactions, we highly recommend that you do not attempt to spray or remove these pests on your own.
+Important: Due to the territorial behavior and extremely aggressive nature of wasps and hornets, as well as the risk of severe allergic reactions, we highly recommend that you do not attempt to spray or remove the nest on your own.
 If you see a hornet nest or wasp activity, make sure to keep pets and children well out of harm’s way until the hive has been removed and exterminated.

 About Wasps & Hornets

-Both wasps and hornets are stinging insects that tend to nest in trees, under siding, in gutters and other unwelcome locations around your home.
+Both wasps and hornets are stinging insects that tend to nest in the ground and trees, under siding, in gutters and other unwelcome locations around your home.
 They are generally more aggressive than bees and they can sting multiple times.
 Wasp and hornet stings are also typically more painful than that of a bee, and pose a greater risk to humans, killing thousands of people each year due to allergic reactions.

 Wasps are members of the Vespidae family, which includes paper wasps, yellow jackets and hornets.
 Most wasps have two sets of wings, thin waists and smooth, shiny bodies.
 While only the females have stingers, they have the ability to sting repeatedly.
 Wasps are very territorial, and will attack if they feel their nest is threatened.